iranianpep/botonomous/README.md

 | defaultCommand | string | Default command if there is no command has been specified in the message |
 | noCommandMessage | string | Message in case there is no command found in the message |
 | unknownCommandMessage | string | Message in case the command in the message is unknown |

-## Add a new plugin / command
-Add the new command to `src/Slackbot/Command.php` and also add the plugin file to `src/Slackbot/plugin`.

 ## Using Python nltk